 Rev

-Rev’s security documentation suggests it does not rely on third parties to automate transcription, but instead relies on its more than 60,000 freelance manual transcriptionists known as Revvers.
+Rev’s security documentation suggests it does not rely on third parties to automate transcription, but instead relies on its more than 60,000 freelance manual transcriptionists known as Revvers, who are bound by confidentiality agreements.

 Temi

 Temi is an audio-to-text transcription service that uses advanced speech recognition software.
-Temi is operated by Rev, which is why the two services have virtually identical privacy policies and similar security properties.
-Temi does not appear to use any third party processing services.
+Temi is operated by Rev, which processes data for Temi.
+Temi does not appear to use any third-party processing services.
 Unlike Rev, Temi does not offer human transcriptions and says on its website that, “Files are transcribed by machines and are never seen by a human.”

 Temi does not offer two-factor authentication.